 Avoid Bad Picklist Values When Importing Data in HubSpot

-Another common issue breaking the HubSpot/Salesforce sync is bad picklist values that get introduced when you import data in HubSpot.
+Another common issue breaking the HubSpot/Salesforce CRM system sync is bad picklist values that get introduced when you import data in HubSpot.

 In an example — if your standard picklist for countries in HubSpot is “United States” but you are importing data that uses “USA,” “US,” or “United States of America” instead, HubSpot will create a new picklist valuefor the new data.
 Not only will this negatively impact your reporting, estimates, and automation in HubSpot — but it will break the sync between your Hubspot and Salesforce accounts.